On Limit Eigenvalue Distributions Associated to Residual Chains of Groups: Introduction

-It should be mentioned that a positive answer to question (3) would already imply a positive answer to question (1) and (2).
-We will explain this now for normal matrices.
+We briefly want to discuss the case when $A \in \Mat_n(\C[G])$ is normal.
 If $A$ is a normal matrix, the answer to all of the above questions is yes.
+In this case the measure $\mu_A$ is known as the \textit{spectral measure}.
 By the Weierstrass approximation theorem, to show the weak convergence of the measures, it is enough to show

-We will explain this in section \ref{Section_Brown_measure}.
-Assume now that the measures $\mu_i$ converge weakly towards $\mu_A$.
-We can then ask about convergence of $\mu_i(\{0\}).$ By the theorem of Portmanteau the weak convergence already gives
+We will explain this equality in section \ref{Section_Brown_measure}.
+We can then ask about convergence of $\mu_{A_i}(\{0\}).$ By the theorem of Portmanteau the weak convergence already gives

 The other inequality goes back to Wolfgang L{\"u}ck \cite{Luck_start} and Andrei Jaikin-Zapirain \cite{Jaikin1}.
-For positive self adjoint matrices $A \in \Mat_n(\Z[G])$, L{\"u}ck showed the existence of a constant $B$ that only depends on $A$ such that
+For positive self adjoint matrices $A \in \Mat_n(\Z[G])$, L{\"u}ck discovered that since the characteristic polynomial of $A_i$ has coefficients in $\Z$, the product of all non zero eigenvalues of $A_i$ has absolute value greater then one.
+Further the absolute value of each eigenvalue of $A_i$ is bounded by the operator norm of $A$.
+Thus there can not be too many "small" eigenvalues, since otherwise there are not enough "large" eigenvalues such that their product is greater then one.
+In fact he proved the existence of a constant $B$ that only depends on $A$ such that